dwt/browser-automation-comparison/Readme.md

 ## Further work

 - What would be interesting to see?
-Send pull requestss
+Send pull requests
 - Try out playwrigth record mode
-- selene supposedly can download it's own drivers, how does that work?
 - how does execution in containers work?
 How to debug failing tests?
 - What differentiates playwright from selenium?
 What features set it apart?
 - How to interact with the page via keyboard shortcuts